thisisrandy/catan-randomizer/README.md

 a settlement faster and more cost-effectively than when stringing together various ships."

-We claim that they haven't tried hard enough.
+I claim that they haven't tried hard enough.
 Enter the _Everything, Everywhere, All at Once_ scenario, which combines _Explorers & Pirates_, _Seafarers_, and _Cities & Knights_ ([optional](#scenarios)).